KeithTheEE/redditPythonHelper/FAQ.md

  A bit more in depth,
- -  it'll read the title of the post, if there's a keyphrase present, build a helpful comment.
+ - It'll read the title of the post, if there's a keyphrase present, build a helpful comment.
+ - It'll read the flair of the post, and if in the first two hours the post is flaired as 'Help', it'll comment.
  - If not, then wait a while.
  - If a post is scoring poorly after a bit, check to see if there's a question in either the title or the body of the submission.
  - If the submission body is a url that is not the same as the url you'd get if you selected the comments on the thread, (ie if the submission is a 'link post') then the post is ignored.
 If not, then the post is a 'self post'.